Explore the Richness of the Bible with Your Friends and Family

 The best way to spread the word is in-person.
 Ask your friends to come.
 Invite people verbally—even over the phone.
 Everyone is more likely to respond to a personal invitation.

-If you want to reach a broader audience, download our editable poster—fill in the correct information and post it around your community (parish, school, workplace, etc.).
+If you want to reach a broader audience, download our editable posters for Bible and the Sacraments or Bible and the Virgin Mary—fill in the correct information and post it around your community (parish, school, workplace, etc.).

 Order a Leader Guide

-While not strictly necessary, we strongly encourage you to order the Bible and the Sacraments Leader Guide.
-With suggested prayers and notes for facilitators, you'll be ready to lead your group with confidence and ease.
+While not strictly necessary, we strongly encourage you to order your study’s associated Leader Guide.
+With suggested prayers and notes for facilitators, you’ll be ready to lead your group with confidence and ease.

 Encourage your friends to order the participant workbook to get the most out of the study.